judeclark19/v-cell-2/v_cell_rebuild_plan.md

 - Tableau arrays are **TOP→BOTTOM**; the exposed card is the **last** element.
 - `getMovableRunLength(column)` counts the contiguous _alternating-color, descending-rank_ run ending at the exposed card, moving upward.
 - Stack moves (`tableauStack`) are only allowed when the moved slice is internally valid and contains **no face-down** cards.
+- Note: `getMovableRunLengths` is an internal/UI-helper and is not part of the public engine contract.

 ---